 20 Years of E-Rate

-July 2, 2018 8:30 pm | Published by |
+July 2, 2018 8:30 pm |The History of E-Rate

 The E-Rate is part of the federal universal service program, a support mechanism that was created in 1934 to ensure that rural consumers had affordable phone service.
 Championed by a bipartisan group of U.S. Senators and Representatives and authorized under the Telecommunications Act of 1996, E-Rate provides public and private schools and public libraries with deep discounts on broadband, Internet access services, and internal Wi-Fi.
 In order to meet growing demand for E-Rate support, the Federal Communications Commission (FCC) increased E-Rate’s annual funding cap to $3.9 billion in 2014.
 E-Rate funds are not appropriated but are fees collected (along with other universal service programs) from consumer phone bills.